-The model 21A has an exposed hammer for added safety.
-A shooter can see and feel the exposed hammer in positions: Fully-Lowered (fire), Half-Cocked (hammer drop catch) or Fully-Cocked (ready to fire).
+The Model 3032 has an exposed hammer for added safety.
+A shooter can see and feel the exposed hammer in three positions: Fully-Lowered (fired), Half-Cocked (hammer drop catch) or Fully-Cocked (ready to fire).

 Remember-discharge of a chambered cartridge occurs when the hammer drives the firing pin into the primer.